 Free 1080 training for local residents

-Following the success of our local Pest Animal Information Morning held at Kangaroo Valley Hall on 2nd April 2011, we have been contacted by a number of landholders interested in controlling foxes on their properties.
-As a result and with the assistance of the Foundation for National Parks and Wildlife, the Friends are currently offering to pay for local landholders (Kangaroo Valley, Budgong and Illaroo general areas) to undertake a half day 1080 training course and to pay for their baits.
+The Friends are currently offering to pay for local landholders (Kangaroo Valley, Budgong and Illaroo general areas) to undertake a half day 1080 training course and to pay for their baits to control foxes on their properties.
 This is a great opportunity for landholders to participate in a coordinated fox control program, and it is free for anyone willing to get involved.
 Please contact us for more information.